jacobemery/linux1-lab/instructions/6_website.md

 * You can also delete directories with the `rm` command with the `-r` for 'recursive' option.
 When ombined with the `-f` this can be a powerful, and very dangerous command, especially when run as root, so be careful!

 ## Big Picture
-Are you starting to see how to the internet is formed?
+Are you starting to see how the internet is formed?
 * It's all made up of servers exposing files to each other over publicly accessible networks.
-The files are get fancier, with [Javascript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) and [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS), but the concepts are the same.
+The files get fancier, with [Javascript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) and [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS), but the concepts are the same.
 * And instead of using IP addresses to access those servers' files, we generally use names like [www.ibm.com](www.ibm.com) instead, right?
 These names are converted to IP addresses by [DNS](https://www.cloudflare.com/learning/dns/what-is-dns/) (or Domain Name System).
 You could [purchase a domain name](https://www.pcmag.com/news/how-to-register-a-domain-name-for-your-website) for your website so that people could more easily find and navigate to it!
 * Although since we only have `http` set up, and not `https` (["What's the difference?](https://www.keycdn.com/blog/difference-between-http-and-https)), people would get a security warning before they got to your website.
 * So although this is far from a full-fledged website, hopefully this helped you get a better picture of how the internet works, and you learned some Linux terminal skills along the way!